-The three elements of our model are in constant interaction with the payment cards only being passive, while consumers and merchants make active decisions.
+The three elements of our model are in constant interaction.
+The issuers of payment cards are only passive by not making any choices and accepting any subscription request or cancelation, while consumers and merchants make active decisions.
 The decisions by the merchants are limited to the choice of payment cards they subscribe to.
 The consumers, on the other hand, have to make decisions affecting the subscription to payment cards, which merchant to choose for their purchase and which payment card to use in a transaction.